Runn-Fast/blog/toggl_timesheets/README.md

 ## Taking this further

-This is quite a basic script, there are many things that could be further
+This is quite a basic script, there are plenty of improvements that could be
-improved:
+made:

 - sync data for the past week, instead of just today
 - scheduling this script to run every hour